Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP24_Final_Report.tex.md

 During the E-step, we compute the responsibilities for each Gaussian for each datapoint.
 The responsibility ($r_{ic}$) is calculated by dividing the Probability of $X_i$ belongs to cluster $c$ by the Sum of probability $X_i$ belongs to $c_1,c_2,\dots,c_k$.
 This value will be big if the point is assigned to the correct clusterm and low otherwise.

 During the M-step, we modify the parameters of each Gaussian to maximize the likelihood for the responsibility weighted data.
 The density $\Pi$, mean $\mu$ and the covariance matrix $\Sigma$ are updated until convergence.
-They are updated following the manner below:
+They are updated following the manner below [10]:

 $$ \Pi = \frac{\#points~assigned~to~cluster}{Total~\#points}$$